NYUAD-CRC/crc-docs/_sources/hpc/system/gpu_nodes.rst.txt

 GPU nodes on HPC
 ==================

-Currently Jubail HPC holds 14 GPU nodes equipped with NVIDIA-V100 cards.
-Two of those nodes have 8 GPU V100 cards and 1TB of memory per node.
-The rest (12) have 2 GPU V100 cards with 360GB per node.
-Each node has 40 CPUS.
+Currently Jubail HPC holds 89 GPU nodes equipped with NVIDIA-A100 and NVIDIA-V100 cards.

 .. tip::
     Know more about the Centralized HPC Miniconda,TensorFlow(Keras) and PyTorch installations available :ref:`here<hpc_miniconda>`